BEST PLACE TO SELL UNGRADED BASEBALL CARDS

 Consignment to a local auction house can be a good middle ground.
 They have local buyers attending sales but also market nationally.
 Fees are usually less than the big auction houses.
 Auctioneers are experts who can properly describe condition issues to maximize prices.
 Selection and sell through rates may not match online marketplaces.

-Read also: HISTORY OF TOPPS BASEBALL CARDS
+Read also: WHAT 1980 TOPPS BASEBALL CARDS ARE WORTH MONEY

 For most casual sellers, eBay is usually the best initial option to test values of a large collection.
 COMC is better for hands-off consignment sales.
 Rare/valuable cards in top condition are best sent to a major auction house.
 Local shops and auctioneers work well for vintage/lower grade cards.
 Facebook groups provide an active peer-to-peer marketplace.
 Proper research into current prices and market demand is key to maximizing returns no matter the selling venue.
 With some diligence, ungraded baseball cards can still find enthusiastic buyers and collectors.